Applies to: Exchange Server 2013 SP1

 Availability: Can users access the service?

 Errors: Are users able to accomplish what they want?

 The server role consolidation and other architectural changes in Exchange 2013 require a new approach to the monitoring methodologies and health model used in previous versions of Exchange.
 Managed availability is designed to address these changes by providing a native health monitoring and recovery solution.
 It moves away from monitoring individual separate slices of the system to monitoring the end-to-end user experience, and protecting the end user's experience through recovery-oriented actions.

 Managed availability is an internal process that runs on every Exchange 2013 server.
 It polls and analyzes hundreds of health metrics every second.
 If something is found to be wrong, most of the time it will be fixed automatically.
 But there will always be issues that managed availability won't be able to fix on its own.
 In those cases, managed availability will escalate the issue to an administrator by means of event logging.

 Managed availability implemented in the form of two services:

-Exchange Health Manager Service (MSExchangeHMHost.exe): This is a controller process used to manage worker processes.
+Exchange Health Manager Service (MSExchangeHMHost.exe): This service is a controller process used to manage worker processes.
 It's used to build, execute, and start and stop the worker process, as needed.
 It's also used to recover the worker process in case that process fails, to prevent the worker process from being a single point of failure.

-Exchange Health Manager Worker process (MSExchangeHMWorker.exe): This is the worker process responsible for performing run-time tasks within the managed availability framework.
+Exchange Health Manager Worker process (MSExchangeHMWorker.exe): This service is the worker process responsible for performing run-time tasks within the managed availability framework.